Reliably Detecting Model Failures in Deployment Without Labels: Background and Algorithm

 Assume a base model $f$ is supervisedly trained to classify inputs $x \in \mcX$ into finite discrete classes $\mcY = \{1, \dots, C\}$ from training examples $\mcD^n = \{x_i, y_i\}_{i=1:n}$ where tuples $(x_i, y_i)_{i=1:n}\sim \P^n$ for all $i \in [n]$.
 For a joint distribution $\P$ over $\mcX \times \mcY$, let $\Px$ denote its marginal distribution over $\mcX$.
 We are interested in designing a mechanism such that upon seeing a collection of unlabeled inputs $\{x'_i\}_{i=1:m}$ sampled from a deployment distribution $\Qx$, the mechanism flags model deterioration if $\Qx \not= \Px$ \textbf{and} $f$ underperforms on $\Qx$ without being able to observe labels for $\Qx$.
 On the other hand, if $\Qx \not= \Px$ while $f$ remains performant on $\Qx$, the mechanism should resist flagging.
 Achieving so ensures that our mechanism only flags deployment-time changes that are truly deteriorating.

 We require a computable quantity $\phi$, independent of labels, whose value statistically differs in-distribution (ID) and out-of-distribution (OOD) if and only if model deterioration occurs.
-Equipped with such, monitoring regresses to recording baseline values for $\phi$ evaluated on ID held-out validation samples.
+Monitoring, then, regresses to recording baseline values for $\phi$ evaluated on ID held-out validation samples.
 Then, upon collecting unsupervised deployment samples from an unknown distribution, the monitoring mechanism computes $\Tilde{\phi}$ and compares it to the recorded baseline values, and finally outputs a verdict.

 Leveraging insights from \cite{yu2019unsupervised, goldwasser2020beyond, ginsberg2023a}, the framework of model disagreement possesses this property under certain assumptions about the underlying distribution change (see Appendix \ref{appx:theory}).
 We say that two models $h_1$ and $h_2$ disagree on an input $x \in \mcX$ if $h_1(x) \not= h_2(x)$.
-In particular, models are found to exhibit greater predictive disagreement on unsupervised samples that lead to model deterioration, compared to in-distribution (ID) samples.
+In particular, models exhibit greater predictive disagreement on unsupervised samples that lead to model deterioration, compared to in-distribution (ID) samples.
 This is observed through the increased entropy-based discrepancy between classification heads in \cite{yu2019unsupervised}, or maximum disagreement between models in the same ensemble in \cite{goldwasser2020beyond} and \cite{ginsberg2023a}, as signal for detecting deployment deterioration.
-Maximizing classification head discrepancy for OOD detection \citep{yu2019unsupervised} is efficient for monitoring at deployment time since only a forward pass through the classification neural network is required to effectively output a verdict.
+Maximizing classification head discrepancy for OOD detection \citep{yu2019unsupervised} is efficient for monitoring at deployment time, requiring only one forward pass to compute a verdict.
 However, this trades off classification accuracy as this training procedure alters the original trained decision boundaries.
 On the other hand, computing model disagreement between ensembles \citep{ginsberg2023a} requires finetuning a potentially large network to collect ID and deployment-time disagreement statistics $\phi$.
 In addition, ID training data is required at deployment, further limiting the scalability of such framework.